Smoac/openbis-fork/docs/user-documentation/general-users/inventory-of-materials-and-methods.md

 Samples, materials and protocols are modelled in openBIS as **Objects.**

-In the **openBIS ELN-LIMS for life sciences**, the following Object types are preconfigured in the database:
+In the **openBIS ELN-LIMS for life sciences**, the following Object types are provided:

 *Antibodies, Chemicals, Enzymes, Media, Solutions and Buffers, Plasmids, Plants, Oligos, RNAs, Bacteria, Cell lines, Flies, Yeasts, General protocols, PCR protocols, Western blotting protocols.*